Conflux-Chain/go-conflux-sdk/README.md

 To send multiple transactions at a time, you can unlock the account at first, then send multiple transactions without passphrase.
 To send a single transaction, you can just only send the transaction with passphrase.

+## Batch Query Information and Send Transaction
+When we need query many informations or send many transactions, we may need send many requests to rpc server and it may cause request limitation and low efficiency.
+So we provided batch methods for you to send batch request at a time to avoid this case and imporve efficiency.

+Please see example from [go-conflux-sdk-examples/example_bulk](https://github.com/conflux-fans/go-conflux-sdk-examples/tree/main/example_bulk)
+### Batch query information
+1. New `BulkCaller`
+2. `BulkCaller.Cfx().XXX` *(XXX means rpc methods)* to append request, and the returned result and error are pointer for saving results after requests be sent.
+   > Besides `Cfx`, there also `Debug`, `Trace`, `Pos` methods for acquire rpc methods for corresponding namespace
+3. `BulkCaller.Execute` to send requests.
+4. The result and error pointer of step 2 are filled by request results
+5. `BulkCaller.Clear` to clear request cache for new bulk call action.

+### Batch call contract
+1. Use abigen to generate contract binding
+2. There is a struct called `XXXBulkCaller` *(XXX means your contract name)* for bulk call contract methods
+3. `XXXBulkCaller.YourContractMethod` to append request to it's first parameter which is bulkSender instance, and the returned result and error are pointer for saving results after requests be sent.
+4. Same as step 4 of [`Batch query information`]()

+It's ok to bulk call normal rpc methods and contract call.
+### Batch send transaction
+1. New `BulkSender`
+2. `BulkSender.AppendTransaction` to append unsigned transaction
+3. `BulkSender.SignAndSend` to send requests.
+The transaction hashes and errors will be returned.
+All of them are slice with same length of step 2.
+4. `BulkSender.Clear` to clear request cache for new bulk send action.

+### Batch send contract transaction
+1. Use abigen to generate contract binding
+2. There is a struct called `XXXBulkTransactor` *(XXX means your contract name)* for bulk send contract transactions
+3. Same as step 3 of [`Batch send transaction`]()

 ## Deploy/Invoke Smart Contract

 **The simpiest and recommend way is to use [conflux-abigen](https://github.com/Conflux-Chain/conflux-abigen) to generate contract binding to deploy and invoke with contract**

 ***[Depreated]***
 However you also can use `Client.DeployContract` to deploy a contract or use `Client.GetContract` to get a contract by deployed address.
 Then you can use the contract instance to operate contract, there are GetData/Call/SendTransaction.
 Please see [api document](https://github.com/Conflux-Chain/go-conflux-sdk/blob/master/api.md) for detail.

 ### Contract Example ***[Depreated]***
 Please reference [contract example]((https://github.com/Conflux-Chain/go-conflux-sdk/blob/master/example/example_contract)) for all source code